 04 of 10

-Even with liquid security restrictions, we are allowed basic toiletries on board.
+Even with liquid security restrictions, you are allowed basic toiletries on board.
 Do check before traveling in case the situation changes.
 We'd advise taking a small toothpaste (under 100 ml) and toothbrush, a small moisturizer, and deodorant.
 This should also stop people taking too long on the toilets.
 Remember you can freshen up in the airport toilets when you collect your luggage if you have friends coming to meet you and you're worried about smelling.Continue to 5 of 10 below.

 05 of 10